Through the gallery window, just off the swanky Rue Faubourg Saint-Honore in Paris, a tree is growing out of the ceiling.

 This makes for a good time to be guiding people around Parisian galleries.

-Among the treasures they have seen since starting last May are a large collection of Picasso drawings at the Helene Bailey Gallery, George Baselitz paintings at the Perrotin Secondary Market and designs by late fashion icon Virgil Abloh at Galerie Kreo.
+Among the treasures they have seen since starting last May are a large collection of Picasso drawings at the Helene Bailly Gallery, Georg Baselitz paintings at the Perrotin Secondary Market and designs by late fashion icon Virgil Abloh at Galerie Kreo.

-After the chandeliers, Remmen leads AFP to the Kamel Mennour Gallery where a mind-bending 575,000-euro curved mirror by Anish Kapoor can be found alongside a sculpture by French artist Bertrand Lavier.
+After the chandeliers, Remmen leads AFP to the Kamel Mennour Gallery where a curved mirror by Anish Kapoor can be found alongside a sculpture by French artist Bertrand Lavier.

 “I understand why people are nervous to come in, but my job is to help people discover new things,” said gallery assistant Sidonie Sakhoun, 24.